nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 sudo sh -c 'echo 0000000 > /sys/class/pwm/pwmchip0/pwm0/duty_cycle'
 ```

 To rotate a servo 180º most require a duty cycle where 1000000 ns/1 ms corresponds to the minimum angle and 2000000 ns/2 ms corresponds to the maximum angle.
 However, not all servos are the same and will require calibration.
-For example, the HS-40 used in this example has a minimum of 600000 ns/0.6 ms and maximum of 2400000 ns/2.4 ms. A good place to start is somewhere in the middle like 1.5 ms. Then you can go up and down from there.
+For example, the HS-40 used in this example has a minimum of 600000 ns/0.6 ms and maximum of 2400000 ns/2.4 ms. A good place to start is somewhere in the middle like 1.5 ms. Then you can go up and down from there to find the max and min.

 Change the duty cycle to 1500000 ns/1.5 ms to move the servo: